SriramKatta/Steadystate-Heat-transfer/README.md

-# Programming Techniques for Supercomputers - CAM project
+# Performance Modelling And optimization of 2D steady-state heat equation

 ## Background: Modelling 2D steady-state heat equation
-This code project for the 10 ECTS PTfS module solves a linear system of equations to find a steady-state temperature distribution on a rectangular plate using the Conjugate Gradient (CG) and Preconditioned Conjugate Gradient (PCG) with symmetric Gauss-Seidel preconditioning methods.
+This code solves a linear system of equations to find a steady-state temperature distribution on a rectangular plate using the Conjugate Gradient (CG) and Preconditioned Conjugate Gradient (PCG) with symmetric Gauss-Seidel preconditioning methods.

-Please see the tutorials for more information.

 ## Usage
 1) Compile program by calling